marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/cloc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: C_LOC, procedure pointer, convert C to Fortran

 .. _c_loc:

-.. index:: C_LOC

-.. index:: procedure pointer, convert C to Fortran

 C_LOC --- Obtain the C address of an object
 *******************************************